-There was no change in our internal control over financial reporting that occurred during the three months ended March 31, 2021, covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+There was no change in our internal control over financial reporting that occurred during the three months ended June 30, 2021, covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting, other than described herein.
+Management has implemented remediation steps to address the material weakness and to improve our internal control over financial reporting.
+Specifically, we expanded and improved our review process for complex securities and related accounting standards.
+As of June 30, 2021, this has not been fully remediated.